russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 What do bestselling authors read?

-Of course, we couldn’t let our interview go without question about Ikigai authors’ go-to recommendations on literature.
-The first book named by Hector Garcia has already been mentioned earlier in this article, and it’s Antifragile by Nassim Nicholas Taleb.
+Of course, we couldn’t let our interview go without question about the Ikigai authors’ go-to recommendations on literature.
+The first book, named by Hector Garcia, has already been mentioned earlier in this article, and it’s Antifragile by Nassim Nicholas Taleb.
 The choice was not random or unexpected as this work shows up several times throughout Ikigai: The Japanese Secret to a Long and Happy Life.
-And all in all, it is generally an impressive read by an outstanding modern philosopher.
+All in all, it is generally an impressive read by an outstanding modern philosopher.

 The 2020 Prix Goncourt winner, The Anomaly by Hervé Le Tellier, was Francesc Miralles’s first pick from the recent releases.